 We encourage candidates for the Music major to send an online submission containing the specific requirements below.
 YouTube links are highly preferable whenever able.
 Live, on-campus auditions are possible, subject to departmental availability.

 Three prepared pieces representing contrasting styles from the standard repertoire.

 2-3 prepared pieces representing contrasting styles.
 For auditions on campus, you may choose to bring your own pianist, but it is not required.
 Please note a pianist will not be provided for auditions.

 2-3 original songs with words in English and 1 cover song (performed instrumentally and sung to show arranging/interpreting skills).
 Lyrics should be included with audition submissions.

 For auditions we are interested in seeing the applicant’s level of accomplishment and musical knowledge.
-We require three prepared pieces from memory.
+We require three prepared pieces.
 Backing track or rhythm section welcome, but not required: